It's always good to have spare keys just in case. But your home could be at risk if they end up in the wrong hands.

 According to the Association of British Insurers, in the event that money is stolen there must be signs of forced entry.

-So let’s say someone finds your keys, traced back to your property and used to gain access to your home.
-You might be out of luck when it comes to claiming on your home insurance policy.
+For example, if someone finds your keys, traces them back to your home and uses them to gain access.
+You might be out of luck when it comes to claiming on your house insurance policy.

-Or let’s say if a neighbour, friend or ex-partner uses a key you’ve given them to access your home and steal things.
+Or if a neighbour, friend or ex-partner uses a key you’ve given them to access your home and steal things, the same applies.

 A number of insurers say they would class such an incident as an act of deception rather than as theft.
 As such, it might not be covered under a home insurance policy.

-If you're unlucky enough to be targeted by someone using a key, your insurer might look at the case favourably, but this is never guaranteed and you should never assume they will.
+If you're unlucky enough to be targeted by someone using a key, your insurer might look at a home insurance claim favourably.
+This is never guaranteed though and you should never assume they will pay out.

 It depends on whether your insurer believes you've taken the necessary steps to fully secure your home and fulfil your duty of care.